yeruham/the_muezzin-final_test/README.md

 ### DAL

-folder with dal dbs - mongodb, elastic  (used in step2)
+folder with dal dbs - mongodb, elastic  (used in step-2 and step-3)

 - class **DALElastic** for connection and operations be elasticsearch
 - class **DALMongo** for connection and operations be mongodb